conormckenzie/reasoning-engine/README.md

 ## Future Development

-The Reasoning Engine is an evolving project, with many exciting features and improvements planned for the future.
-There's nothing here right now, but filling out this area is in progress—check back soon for updates!
+The Reasoning Engine is an evolving project, with many exciting features and improvements planned for the future:

+### Data Import System

+The current scenario manager functionality (in `ReasoningEngine/Utils/Scenarios/`) is planned to be developed into a comprehensive data import feature that will:

+- Allow users to define scenarios in external files (JSON, XML, YAML) rather than hardcoded C# classes
+- Support importing from various data sources (files, databases, APIs)
+- Provide validation and error handling for imported data
+- Enable non-developers to create and modify scenarios without changing code
+- Facilitate easier testing and demonstration of the reasoning engine with predefined datasets

+This evolution will improve flexibility, maintainability, and user-friendliness by separating data from code and providing a standardized way to populate the reasoning graph.

 ## License